6 min read read

 split_large_json('massive_file.json', chunk_size=5000)

-Method 2: Use Our Online JSON Splitter Tool
+Method 2: Use the Online JSON Splitter

-Try it here: merge-json-files.com/json-file-splitter
+Try it here: JSON File Splitter

 How to use it:

-1. Upload your JSON file
+1. Upload your JSON file.

-2. Choose the number of records per file
+2. Choose the number of records per file.

-3. Click Split
+3. Click Split.

-4. Download the resulting files
+4. Download the resulting files.

-The tool processes everything locally in your browser, so your data stays private.
-It validates the JSON before splitting and handles the output file naming automatically.
+It also validates JSON before splitting and handles output file naming automatically.

 Method 3: Command Line with jq (Linux/macOS)

-jq
+Install jq

 sudo apt install jq # Debian/Ubuntu